 Executive Orders 12866 and 13563

-PBGC has determined, in consultation with the Office of Management and Budget, that this final rule is not a “significant regulatory action” under Executive Order 12866.
+PBGC has determined, in consultation with the Office of Management and Budget, that this proposed rule is not a “significant regulatory action” under Executive Order 12866.

 Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, of reducing costs, of harmonizing rules, and of promoting flexibility.

-PBGC does not expect this final rule to cause a significant change in premium compliance patterns.
+PBGC would not expect this proposed rule to cause a significant change in premium compliance patterns.
 As noted above, PBGC's experience is that prompt assessment, rather than amount, is the key to using penalties as a compliance tool.
-A reduction in the penalty cost of late payment is unlikely to reduce the incidence of late payment, but is also unlikely to encourage late payment: no penalty is better than a low penalty.
-Thus, the primary effect of the rule will be to save money for delinquent plans and reduce PBGC's penalty receipts.
+A reduction in the penalty cost of late payment is unlikely to reduce the incidence of late payment, but is also unlikely to encourage late payment: No penalty is better than a low penalty.
+Thus, the primary effect of the proposal would be to save money for delinquent plans and reduce PBGC's penalty receipts.
 But PBGC assesses penalties not to generate income but to encourage compliance and sanction non-compliance.
 If PBGC can achieve the same level of timely payment while assessing lower penalties, higher penalties are inappropriate.
 And lower penalties may tend to encourage the continuation and adoption of defined benefit plans, a favorable outcome for plan participants.

-PBGC estimates that this rule will reduce penalty assessments for late payment of premiums by $2 million per year.
+PBGC estimates that this rule would reduce penalty assessments for late payment of premiums by $2 million per year.

-This final rule is associated with retrospective review and analysis in PBGC's Plan for Regulatory Review issued in accordance with Executive Order 13563.
+This proposed rule is associated with retrospective review and analysis in PBGC's Plan for Regulatory Review issued in accordance with Executive Order 13563.

 Regulatory Flexibility Act

-The Regulatory Flexibility Act imposes certain requirements with Start Printed Page 65545respect to rules that are subject to the notice and comment requirements of section 553(b) of the Administrative Procedure Act and that are likely to have a significant economic impact on a substantial number of small entities.
-Unless an agency determines that a final rule is not likely to have a significant economic impact on a substantial number of small entities, section 604 of the Regulatory Flexibility Act requires that the agency present a final regulatory flexibility analysis at the time of the publication of the final rule describing the impact of the rule on small entities and steps taken to minimize the impact.
+The Regulatory Flexibility Act imposes certain requirements with respect to rules that are subject to the notice and comment requirements of section 553(b) of the Administrative Procedure Act and that are likely to have a significant economic impact on a substantial number of small entities.
+Unless an agency determines that a proposed rule is not likely to have a significant economic impact on a substantial number of small entities, section 603 of the Regulatory Flexibility Act requires that the agency present an initial regulatory flexibility analysis at the time of the publication of the proposed rule describing the impact of the rule on small entities and seeking public comment on the impact.
 Small entities include small businesses, organizations and governmental jurisdictions.

 and the Internal Revenue Code,